Generating Permutations with Restricted Containers: Potentially Non-D-Finite Classes

 When the container is empty we may only push an \textsf{a} entry.
 When it contains a decreasing permutation (all of whose entries are viewed as \textsf{a} entries), we may push either an \textsf{a} or a \textsf{b} entry.
 After pushing a \textsf{b} entry we may only push \textsf{b} entries until we have popped all of the \textsf{a} entries, at which point all current \textsf{b} entries become \textsf{a} entries.

-Thus we represent the states of the $\Av(123,231,312)$-machine by triples $(a,b,P)$ where $a$ and $b$ are the number of \textsf{a} and \textsf{b} entries respectively, and $P$ is either \texttt{true} or \texttt{false}, depending on whether popping is allowed.
-It is not difficult to see that the following are the transition rules for this machine (assume that $a,b\ge 1$ unless stated otherwise):
+We represent the states of the $\Av(123,231,312)$-machine by triples $(a,b,P)$ where $a$ and $b$ are the number of \textsf{a} and \textsf{b} entries respectively, and $P$ is either \texttt{T(rue)} or \texttt{F(alse)}, depending on whether popping is allowed.
+The preceding discussion shows: